druid-io/tranquility/README.md

 Tranquility is written in Scala, and bundles idiomatic Java and Scala APIs that work nicely with Finagle, Storm, and Trident.

+This project is a friend of Druid.
+For discussion, feel free to use the normal Druid channels: http://druid.io/community.html

 ## Finagle

 For general purposes, you'll likely end up using the Finagle API.
 You can set up and use a Finagle Service like this: